CiscoDevNet/terraform-provider-aci/docs/resources/bridge_domain.md

         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_to_monitor_policy` - (map) A map of Relation From Bridge Domain To Monitoring Policy (ACI object [fvRsABDPolMonPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsABDPolMonPol/overview)) pointing to Monitoring Policy (ACI Object [monEPGPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/monEPGPol/overview)) which can be configured using the [aci_monitoring_policy](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/monitoring_policy) resource.
+* `relation_to_monitoring_policy` - (map) A map of Relation From Bridge Domain To Monitoring Policy (ACI object [fvRsABDPolMonPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsABDPolMonPol/overview)) pointing to Monitoring Policy (ACI Object [monEPGPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/monEPGPol/overview)) which can be configured using the [aci_monitoring_policy](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/monitoring_policy) resource.
   #### Optional ####

     * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To Monitoring Policy object.